Gim6626/vhkt/README.md

 VHKT is licensed under GPL v3 or later, full license text you can find in `LICENSE` file in repository root.

+## Requirements

+To install requirements execute following commands from repository root:

+    pip3 install -r requirements

+Or do similar from virtualenv (if you know what it is).

 ## Basic Usage

 Basic hot keys and commands are included to `hkdb.yaml` in repo,